aiven/aiven-docs/docs/products/clickhouse/howto/secure-service.md

 ## Use Virtual Private Cloud (VPC)

-With VPC, no public internet-based access is provided to the service and it can only be connected to from the customer\'s peered VPC using a private network address.
+With VPC, no public internet-based access is provided to the service and it can only be connected to from the customer's peered VPC using a private network address.
 Read more on using VPC in [Networking with VPC peering](/docs/platform/concepts/cloud-security#networking-with-vpc-peering) and check out how to create a VPC in
 [Configure VPC peering](/docs/platform/howto/manage-vpc-peering#platform_howto_setup_vpc_peering).